 - 8 oz.
 (227 g) Gruyere or cheddar cheese, grated

 - 2 tbsp.
 (20 g) grated Parmesan cheese

 - 6 sprigs of fresh thyme, leaves picked, plus extra to serve

 - 1 to 4 tbsp.
 (45 to 60 g) cold water, plus more as needed

-Add all of the ingredients to the bowl of a food processor, with only 1 tablespoon of water.
+- Add all of the ingredients to the bowl of a food processor, with only 1 tablespoon of water.
 Pulse until tiny crumbs form.
 Add more water, 1 tablespoon at a time, to bring the dough together if needed.
-Flatten the dough into a disc, cover with plastic wrap (or a reusable wrap of your choice), and chill for 30 minutes, and up to 2 days.
+Flatten the dough into a disc, cover with plastic wrap (or a reusable wrap of your choice), and chill for 30 minutes and up to 2 days.
 Note: you can make the dough by hand too, with a pastry cutter if you have one.

-Preheat your oven to 325 F. Line a sheet pan with parchment paper.
+- Preheat your oven to 325 F. Line a baking sheet with parchment paper.

-Divide the dough in half.
-Roll the dough out as thin as possible, about 1/8-inch thick.
+- Divide the dough in half.
+With a rolling pin, roll the dough out as thin as possible, about 1/8-inch thick.
 Do this on parchment paper to prevent sticking.

-Cut the dough using a 1 1/2-inch mini cookie cutter.
+- Cut the dough using a 1 1/2-inch mini cookie cutter.
 Alternatively, use a sharp knife.
-Place onto the lined sheet pan spaced one finger-width apart.
+Place onto the lined baking sheet spaced one finger-width apart.
 Dock the center with a toothpick or the tip of a skinny toothbrush, or leave undocked if you prefer.
 Chill for 5-10 minutes before baking.
 Gather the scarps, re-roll and shape again.

-Keywords: sourdough discard, sourdough discard recipes, sourdough crackers, gruyere cheese, cheddar cheese, thyme, easy recipe, homemade
+Keywords: sourdough discard, sourdough starter, sourdough discard recipes, sourdough crackers, gruyere cheese, cheddar cheese, thyme, easy recipe, homemade